Matrix Feminist Design Co-operative

 Matrix Feminist Design Co-Operative was formed in London in 1981.

 It was one of the first architectural organisations worldwide to bring a feminist approach to architecture and the design of the built environment and to challenge patriarchal spatial systems.
-Matrix pursued these objectives through built projects, theoretical analysis, commissioned research and publications, including the book Making Space:Women and the Man-made Environment.
-The book explores relationships between gender and architecture, building on the then emerging work from feminist geographers and historians in the UK and USA, including Doreen Massey, Linda McDowell, Susana Torre and Dolores Hayden.
+Matrix pursued these objectives through built projects, theoretical analysis, commissioned research and publications, including the book Making Space: Women and the Man-made Environment published in 1984.
+The book explores relationships between gender and architecture, building on the then emerging work from feminist geographers and historians in the UK and US, including Doreen Massey, Linda McDowell, Susana Torre and Dolores Hayden.

 Early years

 Matrix originated as a feminist offshoot of the New Architecture Movement (NAM) in London.
 In the late 70s a group of women involved in NAM began meeting separately to discuss feminist perspectives and specific issues facing women in the built environment.
 This led to the formation of the Feminist Design Collective (1978–80) which then split into Matrix and Mitra.
 The latter focusing on enabling more women into the architectural profession; whilst Matrix focused on changing existing practices.

 Related groups include the Women in Manual Trades (WAMT) a pioneering charity supporting women in construction, and the Women's Design Service, founded in 1985.

 Matrix had many contributing members involved across a range of projects and affiliated groups between 1978 and 1994.
 These included the Women and Space conference (1979), the Home Truths exhibition (1980), the Matrix book group (1980–84), the Matrix support group (1980–84), and the architectural practice (1980–1994).
 Key initial members include Frances Bradshaw, Susan Francis, Barbara McFarlane, Anne Thorne, Julia Dwyer, and Jos Boys.
 Benedicte Foo was likely to also be an early member.
 Some of the founding members lived in squats or short-life housing while the collective was starting up, which meant living costs were minimal and energy could be directed to the work of the collective.